 In Terminal 4, there are three different American Airlines Admirals Clubs, all of which feature a full bar, food and drinks, and fast, free Wi-Fi.
 The recently redesigned lounges feature large seating areas, so there’s plenty of space to stretch out and relax before your flight.
 Thanks to the fast internet connection, I find myself drawn to the specific lounge, when I need to work.

-American Express cardmembers can access The Centurion Lounge and enjoy locally-inspired food, shower suites, workspaces, and a premium bar.
-The food is prepared by chef Doug Robson, a native of Mexico City who trained at the Scottsdale Culinary Institute before opening two acclaimed restaurants in Phoenix: Gallo Blanco and Otro Café.
+American Express cardmembers can access The Centurion Lounge and enjoy locally-inspired food, shower suites, workspaces and a premium bar.

 Pet relief areas

-Since I often travel with my small dog, having nine separate pet relief areas within Sky Harbor is a blessing.
-These include the Paw Pad in Terminal 3, decorated with native Arizona plants, and the Boneyard in Terminal 4, where my small dog can stretch her legs, get water, and relieve herself before the next flight.
+Since I often travel with my small dog, I really appreciate that Sky Harbor has nine separate pet relief areas.
+These include the Paw Pad in Terminal 3, decorated with native Arizona plants, and the Bone Yard in Terminal 4 (on the west side of Level 1, outside baggage claim) gives my dog a chance to stretch her legs, get some water and take care of business before we board.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.